The parotidectomy mini-incision is a procedure to remove a parotid tumor with a small incision, allowing patients to recover more quickly.

 My doctor told me a smaller incision increases recurrence is this true?

-No. The only risk for increased recurrence is doing a smaller operation called an enucleation or extracapsular dissection.
+No. The only risk for increased recurrence is doing a smaller operation called an enucleation.
 These operations remove only the tumor and do not remove the superficial parotid gland.
 The tumor is essentially cored out potentially leaving unseen microscopic tumor particles behind in the surrounding superficial parotid gland.
-Throughout the history of parotid surgery enucleation and extracapsular dissection has been thought to be associated with increased rates of recurrence of parotid tumors.
-Some new studies have suggested that there may not be a difference between the two procedures superficial parotidectomy and enucleation.
-We believe that superficial parotidectomy offers the best chance of long term cure.
+Throughout the history of parotid surgery, enucleation has been thought to be associated with increased rates of recurrence of parotid tumors.
+We do not perform enucleation.

 Why does every other surgeon make a large incision?

 Inexperience.
 The average surgeon performs 0-4 parotid surgeries a year.
 We perform 3-4 surgeries a week.
 The facial nerve is located using anatomical landmarks in the neck and face.
 The less experience a surgeon has the more landmarks they need which means a bigger incision.

 Isn’t the facelift incision a smaller incision than the standard incision?